Weekly Writing Blog

-I'm still chasing agents for two of my novels, while two fresh, new novellas are with Kellan Publishing and New Concepts Publishing, the houses with whom I am already under contract.
+I'm about to start chasing agents for two of my novels, while two fresh, new novellas are with Kellan Publishing and New Concepts Publishing, the houses with whom I am already under contract.
 Never a dull moment.
 Just praying that this year Belize escapes the onslaught of another hurricane.
 My thoughts go out to all those who suffered in the Leeward Islands, Puerto Rico and Florida...
 And now, New Orleans!"

 Sept 13th, 2017:

 "Following my last post, below, nattering about how I ground to a halt trying to complete a sequel to my last published novella "Right of Human", I am now up and running again.
 Sequel done!

 To keep myself from having that problem resurface, I am now working on two books at once.
 It is something I often do; it keeps my mind focused if I begin to slip or tire.
 I can jump from one to the other without having to walk away from my desk and not return for a week.